buzzbyte/BlinkOut/README.md

 ```

 ##TODO
+* Add Makefile.
 * Make cow's eyes blink.
-* Make it more customizable
+* Make it more customizable.
 * DON'T abandon this project (it happens often).

 ##Bugs/Issues